lostmedoulle/Content-Based-Outlook-Email-Automator-Python-Tkinter-/README.md

 <a href="https://buymeacoffee.com/lostmedoulle" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 --
+Disclaimer
+This software is provided "as is," without any warranty.
+Users are responsible for ensuring compliance with data protection laws and handling sensitive information appropriately.

+Acknowledgments
+Thanks to the developers of the following libraries and tools:

+PyPDF2: For PDF text extraction.
+EasyOCR: For OCR functionality.
+pandas: For data manipulation.
+Tkinter: For building the GUI.

 Repository Overviewa